Candiman421/DocInspector/FluentExtractor/README.md

 ## API Reference

-### ActionDescriptorPath
+### ActionDescriptorPath (Primary Interface)

-The main fluent interface for navigating ActionDescriptor structures.
+The main fluent interface for navigating ActionDescriptor structures. **This should be your primary choice for most extractions.**

 #### Navigation Methods